 Third, you want your website to function.

 If a user tries to submit a contact form that doesn’t work, you’ve lost the opportunity to engage that user.
-If you’re trying to sell products online, and your shopping cart doesn’t do anything when someone tries to check out, then you’ve lost that sale.
-If a potential donor tries to donate to you and get a credit card processing error- guess what- you’ve lost the donation.
+When you’re trying to sell products online, and your shopping cart doesn’t do anything when someone tries to check out, then you’ve lost that sale.
+What happens if a potential donor tries to donate to you and gets a credit card processing error?
+Guess what?
+You’ve lost the donation.

 Great websites have all of these things going for them- they’re beautiful, meaningful, and functional.

 It’s how you convert a user to a customer, client, or donor.
 It’s why a high-quality website is so important and how a great website helps you achieve your business goals.

 If you want that great website- the one that is gorgeous, you hire us to help you out.
 We create great websites all the time and love helping our clients achieve their goals!